arabbitplays/Zettelkasten/🟢Permanent/Phong Lighting Model.md

-# Phong lighting model
+# Phong Lighting Model

+## Introduction

-- Consists of 3 components
+- Consists of 3 components (and four parameters $k_a, k_d, k_s, n$)
 	- Ambient - indirect lighting from the surroundings
-- Diffuse
+	- Diffuse - scattered light in every direction
-- Specular - imperfect reflection
+	- Specular - imperfect reflection, scattered light in a lobe around the reflection direction
-- Diffuse and specular are only present if the object is not in shadow
+- Diffuse and specular are only present if the object is not in a shadow

 - $n$ is normal, $l$ vector towards light, $x$ is the position, $v$ vector towards camera, all normalized
 - $L$ is the light intensity from direction $l$

 ## Diffuse

 - ideally diffuse reflection, i.e. evenly in all directions
 - If the beam comes from the front ($|\theta| < \pi / 2)$, the following applies to the irradiation of the surface
 $$I_L \propto cos(\theta) = n \cdot l$$
 - Use diffuse color $k_d$
 $$L\ k_d\ max(0, n \cdot l)$$
 ## Specular

 - Specular highlight lies in the ideal reflection direction
 $$r_l = 2(l \cdot n)n -l$$